Documentation Index

 Yunxiao Codeup Configuration (PAT Mode)

-Yunxiao Codeup only supports PAT Mode and does not support OAuth callbacks.1.
-Create Yunxiao PAT
+Yunxiao Codeup only supports PAT Mode and does not support OAuth callbacks.

 -